-LT and SSB are not considered in our calculation but are very low with respect to other corrections.
+LT and SSB are not considered in our calculation but are minor compared to other corrections.
+For large lakes the measurements may also be biased due to seiche effects that can amount to decimetres in the worst cases.

 In addition, some altimeter biases must be taken into account.
 They depend on several factors, including instrumental electronic bias and error due to geoid bias between several satellite tracks over a given lake.
 They are calculated prior to the estimation of lake height and are provided for each of the tracks on each of the lakes in a so-called directory file.
 This methodology is detailed in Cretaux et al. (2011, 2018).